Anara5/traveleraws/README.md

 ### Deployment

-The deployed version for my test project is here: http://traveler-client-s3.s3-website.eu-north-1.amazonaws.com/ At the moments the project is still in progress, but yu can still test the implemented user register/login system.
+The deployed version for my test project is here: http://traveler-client-s3.s3-website.eu-north-1.amazonaws.com/ At the moments the project is still in progress, but you can still test the implemented user register/login system.